VOTE for Reproductive Freedom billboard in Philadelphia, 2024

 Press conference at Town Hall, City of Berkeley in 2017 with Mayor Jesse Arreguin (at podium), Congresswoman Barbara Lee, California State Senator Nancy Skinner & more.

-On the heels of the widespread reach of the United Against Hate posters, Wolff and Visco teamed up again ahead of the 2018 midterm elections to create new posters to boost voter participation.
+On the heels of the widespread reach of the United Against Hate posters, Wolff reached out to Visco again ahead of the 2018 midterms to create a new series of posters to boost voter participation.
 20,000 posters from this series were printed and shipped for free to over 15 states in early fall 2018.
 When they landed in cities across the country, poster distributors set up free public pick-up locations on porches, at libraries, independent bookstores and other accessible spaces.

 Ahead of the critical 2020 election, Wolff and Visco paired up once more to redesign the VOTE posters with the addition of new text, typefaces and colors.